muratk5n/thirdwave/en/README.md

 ---

+H2 Central: "Larsen & Toubro, an Indian multi-national engaged in EPC Projects, Hi-Tech Manufacturing, and Services, announced the signing of a Memorandum of Understanding (MoU) with the Norway-based H2Carrier (H2C) to co-operate towards developing floating green ammonia projects for industrial-scale applications"

+---

 Russia was being shelled in Kherson City, they pulled out, UKR moved in, now they are being shelled by Russian forces \\(ツ)/ eyyy (medi shrug).
 The river line proved to be defensible.
 UA counteroffensive